top of page

 “To be with him,” Lily said.

 She couldn’t have been a bad person.
-It was her memory of that drug that drove her back to Tanneuni.
+It was her memory of that drug that drove her to Tanneuni.
 She was needy, like me.
 But was she needy for me?
 I wondered how we could ever be ourselves again.

 “We’re supposed to want each other,” I said.

 “I do want you, Kyle,” she said.
-“I’m sorry for bringing you here.”
+“I do.
+I’m sorry.”

 I couldn’t think of anything or anywhere but the dark road beneath us.
 I abandoned hope of ever moving again.